In this phase the final plan is shared and presented to Committee and Council for review and decision.

-Through the local growth planning process, we’ll work together to create a future vision for how land could be used and redeveloped in the area – building on the vision, goals and policies outlined in Calgary’s Municipal Development Plan and the Guidebook.
+Through the local growth planning process, we worked together to create a future vision for how land could be used and redeveloped in the area – building on the vision, goals and policies outlined in Calgary’s Municipal Development Plan and the Guide for Local Area Planning.

 Why is this happening?

-For more information on the City of Calgary's Local Area Plan strategy, please click here.
+For more information on local area planning in Calgary, please click here.

-Through the local growth planning process, we’ll work together to create a future vision for how land could be used and redeveloped in the area – building on the vision, goals and policies outlined in Calgary’s Municipal Development Plan and the Guidebook for Great Communities
+Through the local growth planning process, we’ll work together to create a future vision for how land could be used and redeveloped in the area – building on the vision, goals and policies outlined in Calgary’s Municipal Development Plan and the Guide for Local Area Planning.

 A new local area plan(s) will fill gaps in communities where no local plan currently exists and replace other plans that are largely outdated.